 5. Get financially fitter

-While we can’t predict or prevent catastrophes such as fires and pandemics, we can get our businesses match fit to support our R&D. Give your finances the once-over so your capital and cash flow is in shape for the year ahead.
+While we can’t predict or prevent catastrophes such as fires and pandemics, we can get our businesses match fit to support our R&D. Give your finances the once-over, so your capital and cash flow are in shape for the year ahead.
 Remember the R&D tax incentive (RDTI) received a $2 billion boost in last year’s Federal Budget.
-Some of the administrative changes have already occurred, but the majority of the updates will kick in from July 2021.
+Some of the administrative changes have already occurred, but most of the updates will kick in from July 2021.
 If you haven’t already checked whether you’re eligible for this important tax offset, now is the time.
-If your business has an aggregated turnover of $20 million or less each year, the tax refund for your R&D spend will be your company tax rate, plus a premium of 18.5 percentage points.
+If your business has an aggregated turnover of $20 million or less each year, the tax refund on your R&D will be your company tax rate, plus a premium of 18.5 percentage points.
 With the government ditching plans for a $4 million cap, there’s now no maximum on the amount you can receive as a cash refund on R&D. Businesses that are eligible to apply for the R&D tax refund are also eligible to apply for a Radium Advance.
-So once you’ve applied for the RDTI look into accessing it early with R&D financing.
+So once you’ve applied for the RDTI, look into accessing it early with R&D financing.

 Smart R&D capital for 2021